amazeianproxy/Lucy-TTS/README.md

 4. On terminal, run "pip install gradio".
 5. On terminal, run "pip install TTS".
 6. If in case "pip install TTS" errors due to Microsoft C++ Build Tools, navigate to the Microsoft Visual C++ Compiler (the x64 version or the x86 version depending on your computer) and move into the virtual environment and run "pip install TTS" there.
-7. Run app.py, which will output a link.
+7. Run the app.py, which will output a link.
-8. Copy the link and paste it on your browser
+8. Copy the link and paste it on your browser.

 Run via virtual environment or directly.
 We also provide a much more accessible version on huggingface, which enables an always online demo of our model.
 The link can be accessed here: [link]